 Deir el Qamar Synagogue, 17th century synagogue in Deir el Qamar, Lebanon

-The building is not currently open to the public and has remained closed for several years.
-Visiting requires advance arrangement through the managing cultural organization.
+The building is not open to the public and has been closed for some years now.
+Access to the interior requires prior arrangement through the organization responsible for its care.

 The community of curious travelers